ZekeRedgrave/PyDoujin-Downloader/README.md

 # How to use this?

 - Download The Standalone File https://mega.nz/#!tfh1yCzQ!Fsm0JqYGjrrXB9Bt5Ctm-JgxOiMnxmLPn67zxfpLYwI (Out Dated) - For Windows 8 and 10 only
-- To Paste the URL, Click Right Click and Press "Paste" then Click Download Button
+- To Paste the URL, Click Right Click and Press "Paste" then Click "Go" Button
 - Download Files Found on Download Folder

 # How to use this?
 (Developer Only)